Structure and Responsibilities of the Governing Body and its committees

 At Full Governing Body meetings we review anonymised data showing evidence pertaining to the quality of teaching within the school; this includes feedback from classroom observations carried out by the Head Teacher and Deputy Head Teacher, reports on the progress of specific groups of children and scrutiny of the children’s books.
 Overall, this allows us to track progress against our target that 100% of teaching is good or outstanding.

 The Pay Review Committee reviews the Head Teacher’s evidence of staff performance against targets and uses this to determine the level of pay awards, if any, for individual members of staff.

 4. Head Teacher’s Appraisal

-The Governing Board carries out the annual appraisal of the Head Teacher; all members of the Head Teacher’s Appraisal Committee have received specific training to enable a thorough appraisal to be carried out.
+The Governing Body carries out the appraisal of the Head Teacher; all members of the Head Teacher’s Appraisal Committee have received specific training to enable a thorough appraisal to be carried out.

 The appraisal process allows us to look closely at the performance of the Head Teacher, have discussions about areas of strength and weakness and set new targets against which the Head Teacher’s performance will be reviewed.

 This process has been a key enabler in improving pupil achievement, teaching standards and the overall leadership within the school.